Tedyst/hikvisionapi/README.md

 ```

 Using `xml2dict` and `dict2xml` you can interface using the ISAPI using a Python-native way.
 You can look at more examples [here](https://github.com/Tedyst/hikvisionapi/tree/master/examples)

+## Licence

+HIKVISION is a trademark of Hangzhou Hikvision Digital Technology Co., Ltd.